- Academics & Programs

 Dominican University participates in the Federal Direct Stafford Loan program.
 Eligibility for these federal loans is based on a review of the Free Application for Federal Student Aid (FAFSA) which must be completed online at www.fafsa.ed.gov.
 Dominican's ID number is 001750.
 Students must also complete a Dominican University Direct Loan Application Packet, which is available from the financial aid office.
 Graduate students must be enrolled at least half time to be eligible for federal loans.

 Definitions of full-time and half-time enrollments are important in determining both loan and deferment eligibility.
 To be considered full time, a graduate student must be enrolled for nine credit hours per semester (three courses of three semester hours each) in the degree program.
 To be considered half time, a student must be enrolled for at least one-half of the credit hours required for full-time attendance per semester (4.5 semester hours).

 Applications for financial assistance of all types and information about interest rates and deferments for all loan programs are available from the financial aid office.

-The U.S. Department of Education offers Internet access to these federal publications:
+The U.S. Department of Education offers a great deal of information online.

 The National Association of Student Financial Aid Administrators (NASFAA) sponsors FinAid, a financial aid information site.
 The FinAid site is the most comprehensive free resource for student financial aid information on the Internet.
 Features on the FinAid site include access to four databases of private sector scholarships, fellowships, grants and loans that you can search free of charge; several financial aid calculators, including those on loan repayment and estimated financial contribution; and a savings plan designer.